MaryamAbdul-Aziz/student2/_posts/2024-02-26-finalplan.md

 - Modified code to accomodate different sound based on level using `GameEnv.currentLevel.tag` and `if` statements

+- Modified portal to disappear player after collision to give the effect of being transported

 - Fixed issues with sprites
     - Moved and modified portal size and position
     - Fixed issue with player and enemy spritesheet (no left-hand movement) by flipping sprite